December 2, 2016, by Brigitte Nerlich

-Welby corresponded with many scientists and philosophers, such as the psychologist William James, the philosopher of language and semiotician Charles Sanders Peirce, the evolutionary biologist George John Romanes and the psychologist James Mark Baldwin, who were thinking about plasticity from various angles.
+Welby corresponded with many scientists and philosophers, such as the psychologist William James (good quote here), the philosopher of language and semiotician Charles Sanders Peirce, the evolutionary biologist George John Romanes and the psychologist James Mark Baldwin, who were thinking about plasticity from various angles.
 Peirce, for example wrote in 1898 that the human mind is “the most plastic of all things”, only followed by “the world of protoplasm”.
 In the Dictionary of Philosophy and Psychology, Baldwin and E. B. Poulton defined plasticity as “that property of living substance or of an organism whereby it alters its form under changed conditions of life” (Baldwin and Poulton, 1901: 302).
 Plasticity was in the air a century ago.

 Plasticity and modern science